Chestnut Hill, Massachusetts: Business

-Chestnut Hill Realty

 Education

 The village is served by the Brookline Public Schools, Newton Public Schools, and Boston Public Schools, depending on the city or town in which a particular residence is located.
-The neighborhood also features several private schools including Mount Alvernia Academy (Roman Catholic, K–6), Brimmer and May School (non-denominational, K–12), and The Chestnut Hill School.
+The neighborhood also features several private schools including Brimmer and May School (non-denominational, K–12), The Chestnut Hill School, and Beaver Country Day School.

-Chestnut Hill is home to both Boston College and Pine Manor College.
+Chestnut Hill is home to both Boston College and Pine Manor College (formerly).